Bacterial vaginosis signs and symptoms may include:

 - Burning during urination

-However, many women with bacterial vaginosis have no signs or symptoms at all.
+Many women with bacterial vaginosis have no signs or symptoms.

 When to see a doctor